Gilfaro/ln-recommender/README.md

 ## Install

-* Create a directory and unpack all the contents of the contents of the zip, ex. `recommender-cli`
+* Create a directory and unpack all the contents of the contents of the zip, ex. `ln-recommender`
 * Create python venv

 ```
-cd recommender-cli
+cd ln-recommender
 python -m venv venv
 ```